Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-2/Web-Application-Dev/Assessments/AssessmentTask-01/AT1-HTTP-and-Databases.md

 > [^6] RFC 9114 | HTTP/3.0
   [https://datatracker.ietf.org/doc/html/rfc9114](https://datatracker.ietf.org/doc/html/rfc9114)

+---

 2. **What are the limitations of HTTP when it comes to developing web applications?**

-- Are there any?
+***- Are there any?***

+The limitations of HTTP when developing web application include:

+> - Statelessness: Each request is independent, making session management challenging.
+> - Performance Issues: Latency, overhead from headers, and limited asynchronous connections can slow down applications.
+> - Security: Data is transmitted in plain text, making it vulnerable without HTTPS; session management can be complex.
+> - Bandwidth Consumption: HTTP headers add overhead, especially with many requests.
+> - Caching Issues: Poor caching strategies can lead to outdated content or unnecessary server load.

-- What is a web application?
+***- What is a web application?***

-- Are there any new advances for web Applications?
+***- Are there any new advances for web Applications?***

+---

 3. **Please identify the advantages in using HTTP when developing web applications.**

-- How is HTTP used in web applications?
+***- How is HTTP used in web applications?***

-- What is the Advantage?
+***- What is the Advantage?***

-- What is the Future of Web Applications?
+***- What is the Future of Web Applications?***

+---

 4. **Describe a database structure and how HTTP works with a database.**